1999AZZAR/Autonomous_Mobile_Manipulator/docs/software/CONTROL_SYSTEMS.md

 # Control Systems Documentation

-## LKS Robot Project - Control Logic Implementation
+## Autonomous Mobile Manipulator - Control Logic Implementation

-This document provides comprehensive details about the control systems and algorithms implemented in the LKS Robot Project, including PID control, motion control, navigation control, and safety systems.
+This document provides comprehensive details about the control systems and algorithms implemented in the Autonomous Mobile Manipulator, including PID control, motion control, navigation control, and safety systems.

 ## Table of Contents